 In Refugee Tales, poets and novelists retell the stories of individuals who have directly experienced Britain’s policy of indefinite immigration detention.
 Presenting their experiences anonymously, as modern day counterparts to the pilgrim’s stories in Chaucer’s Canterbury Tales, the books offers rare, intimate glimpses into otherwise untold suffering.
 What we hear in these stories are the realities of the hostile environment, the human costs of a system that disregards rights, that denies freedoms and suspends lives.

 You can buy the Refugee Tales Volume III here or in your local bookshop.
 Please do share and spread awareness of the inhumanity of indefinite detention.

 Become a Friend

 Become a Friend of GDWG and help us mark our 25th birthday!
 We are recognising 25 years of GDWG friendship and support for people in immigration detention.
 If you would like to become a Friend of GDWG please set up a monthly donation to support our work.
 You can set up your monthly giving here.

 Donate to our work

-If you would like to help GDWG financially, you can either make a one-off donation, via Gift Aid: make a gift today or if you would like to set up a standing order, please contact us.
+If you would like to help GDWG financially, you can either make a one-off donation, via Gift Aid: make a gift today or set up a monthly donation.
 GDWG is a small charity that relies mainly on grant-making trusts to fund its work, but also on private donations that are greatly appreciated.
 You can also send cheques, made payable to Gatwick Detainees Welfare Group, to our office.